tmlmt/cooklang-parser/docs/guide-extensions.md

 Use case: `You can also add @?parmesan{some}`

-The ingredient's [`optional`](/api/interfaces/Ingredient.html#optional) property will be set to `true`, which can be used later on in your renderer to indicate however you want that the ingredient is optional.
+`"optional"` will be added to the ingredient's [`flags`](/api/interfaces/Ingredient.html#flags) property.
+This can be used later on in your renderer to indicate however you want that the ingredient is optional.

 Also works with Cookware.